-The University of Canterbury formally recognises the UCSA as the student representative body on campus.
-As elected student representatives, the Executive have a responsibility to make sure they are accurately representing student needs, viewpoints, and concerns on the various Faculty and UC committees that they sit on.
+The Student Exec bring feedback to the various Faculty and UC committees that they sit on.
 Faculty matters can then be presented at Academic Board meetings before flowing up to the University Council (UC’s governing body), which the UCSA President is a member of.

 It’s awesome to see how much the UCSA can influence change at UC.
 For example, we successfully advocated for first-year international students to have access to assistive technology for their note taking.

 You can access minutes from Executive meetings 24/7 on our website.
 We also keep policies, annual reports, financial accounts and more available.